 Police also investigate accidents, interviewing witnesses and examining vehicle locations and damage.
 Police then write official accident reports.
 Their duties do not generally require them to assign percentages of fault.
 They instead may issue traffic citations.
 But police investigations, opinions, and determinations can also go a long way toward determining relative fault, whether 50/50, 60/40, 80/20, or some other allocation.

 Maximizing Your Claim’s Value: Retaining Counsel

 Ultimately, truck accident cases that settle do so because the injured claimant and the liability insurer have agreed on a compromise figure, somewhere in the broad middle between what the injured party wants and the insurer wants to pay.

-That’s where you need the representation of premier personal-injury lawyer and Duluth truck accident attorney Charles Scholle at Scholle Law.
+That’s where you need the representation of premier Georgia truck accident attorney Charles Scholle at Scholle Law.
 You need an advocate to put the full picture together for the liability insurer, convincing the insurer that your expert attorney is ready to prove the maximum value of your claim at trial.
 Charles Scholle and the expert truck-accident team at Scholle Law know how to advocate comparative negligence percentages.

 The Fault Trap: the Liability Insurer’s Argument

 Georgia law modifies the comparative negligence doctrine in a way that creates a fault trap for many injured parties.
 Georgia Code §51-12-33(g) provides that “the plaintiff shall not be entitled to receive any damages if the plaintiff is 50 percent or more responsible for the injury or damages claimed.”
 Georgia thus adopts a modified form of comparative negligence that bars the injured party’s recovery unless the defendant is more at fault than the injured party.